Testing the coupling of dark radiations in light of the Hubble tension: Conclusions and Outlook

 \section{Conclusions and Outlook}

-The existence of Self-interacting dark radiations (SIdr) can have significant impacts on universe evolution.
+The existence of Self-Interacting dark radiations can have significant impacts on the universe's evolution.
 When SIdr enter the sound horizon, it remains coupled, thereby amplifying the radiation driving effects.
 Consequently, the phase and amplitude of these scales in the power spectrum are shifted.
 Therefore, SIdr becomes a possible method for addressing discrepancies between observations.

-This study introduces a temperature ratio as a free parameter, denoted as $\xi_x$, between dark radiation and photons.
-This is a departure from previous work where the integer flavors of dark radiations were specified \cite{das2021flavor}.
-This parameter along with the interacting strength $\log_{10}{G_{\rm eff}}$ captures all the properties of SIdr.
-We evaluated two models to describe dark radiation content: SIdr only and SIdr combined with free-streaming neutrinos, symbolized as $G$ and $G+R_\nu$ respectively.
-The parameter $R_\nu$ represents the fraction of free-streaming neutrinos relative to all radiations, playing a crucial role in quantifying the effects of dark radiations on perturbation evolution.
-In the case of SIdr only, we set $R_\nu=0$, indicating that all dark radiations are self-interacting.
-Theoretical analysis shows that without explicitly incorporating additional neutrino species, $N_{\rm eff}=3.02\pm0.27$, and an increased Hubble constant $H_0=69.3\pm2.0 \text{km/s/Mpc}$ naturally emerged when all dark radiations were tightly coupled.
-However, within a $3\sigma$ confidence level (corresponding to a 99.7\% probability), an upper bound of $H_0<72.9 \text{km/s/Mpc}$ is predicted.
+This study introduces a temperature ratio as a free parameter, denoted as $\xi_{\rm si}$, between dark radiation and photons.
+This departs from previous work where the integer flavors of dark radiations were specified \cite{Das:2020xke}.
+This parameter along with the interacting strength $\log_{10}[G_{\rm eff}/{\rm MeV^{-2}}]$ captures all the properties of SIdr.
+When neglecting parameter degeneracies, theoretical analysis shows that without explicitly incorporating additional \lzy{radiation}, $N_{\rm eff}=3.02\pm0.27$, and an increased Hubble constant $H_0=69.3\pm2.0 \text{km/s/Mpc}$ naturally emerges when all dark radiations were are tightly coupled.
+This makes SIdr a hopeful solution to the Hubble tension.

-We employed the latest CMB data from the Planck experiment, BAO data from SDSS, supernova (SN) data from Pantheon, and local $H_0$ measurements from SH$_0$ES to constrain the SIdr model and address the Hubble tension.
+We employed the latest CMB data from the Planck experiment, BAO data from SDSS, supernova (SN) data from Pantheon, and local $H_0$ measurements from SH0ES to constrain the SIdr model and address the Hubble tension.
 The results have been further validated using data from the Atacama Cosmology Telescope (ACT) and the South Pole Telescope (SPT).